Bazmundi/opensprinklette/README.md

 // #define YUSHAN
 ```

+NOTE:  The latest versions of the Opensprinklette boards have either prototyping area (quad) or bring additional pins out to 2.54mm spacing SIL connectors.
+So, either of two options are, branch this code and add additional functionality to support your hardware hacking OR opt for the ESPHome option.

 ## MQTT topics that gadgets subscribe to:
 ```
 /os/soundOff                  ; All gadgets that are online send their meta-data record.